justinemter/pseudo-channel/README.md

 If you'd like to dig deeper I recommend using a database inspector utility like, [sqlitebrowser](http://sqlitebrowser.org/).
 The app generates a local sqlite db called, `psuedo-channel.db` located in the root of the project directory.
 There are a few tables to look at, the `daily_schedule` table and the `schedule` table.
 The former is the where all the daily generated time entries are placed and the latter is where the XML time entries are stored.

+#### Don't Be Afraid to Delete Your Local Database/Start Over:

+If for some reason you want to delete your old DB but don't want to lose your TV queue you can do the following...

+1) Export the TV queue by running `python PseudoChannel.py -e`.
+This exports the queue to a json file.

+2) Delete the pseudo-channel.db file.

+3) Re-generate the fresh database by running: `python PseudoChannel.py -u`

+4) Import the old TV queue: `python PseudoChannel.py -i`.

+*...this has been helpful mostly when debugging/developing, but it may be helpful for others too.
+Of course if you don't care about your TV queue you can skip steps, 1 & 4.*

 ## Contact Mark Or Me

-We set up [discord](https://discordapp.com/channels/337829296867377154/337829296867377154) channel where you can ping Mark and I with any issues you may run into.
+We set up [discord](https://discord.gg/7equn68) channel where you can ping Mark and I with any issues you may run into.
 You can find us there or file an "issue" here in this repo.